-During fiscal 2024, our teams delivered net sales of \$1,848 million and grew adjusted EBITDA to \$253 million or 13.7% of net sales.
-The improvement in the company's performance compared to the prior fiscal year is due to favorable mix, improved efficiencies in the manufacturing platforms and focus throughout the organization to drive operational excellence.
-We accomplished this with safety as a top priority and delivered an OSHA recordable rate of 1.42 for the fiscal year which is well below the Bureau of Labor Statistics industry averages.
+During fiscal 2025, our teams delivered net sales of \$1,710 million and adjusted EBITDA of \$209 million or 12.2% of net sales.
+We realized these results with safety as a top priority and delivered an OSHA recordable rate of 1.48 for the fiscal year which is well below the Bureau of Labor Statistics industry averages.

-Our teams accomplished a number of key initiatives in fiscal year 2024 in support of our strategy that has three pillars Growth, Digital Transformation and Platform Design or "GDP".
-Our teams are delivering on the strategy by leveraging American Woodmark's culture and connection with our employees, customers, suppliers, and communities.
+Our teams accomplished a number of key initiatives in fiscal year 2025 in support of our strategy that has three pillars Growth, Digital Transformation and Platform Design or "GDP".